 The process at the end of a sponsored award by which the University completes any required accounting to the sponsor and prevents any further expenses from being incurred on the sponsored award.

-It is the responsibility of OSP to prepare interim financial reports, final financial reports and invoices based on institutional financial records, while ensuring expenses are in accordance with the terms and conditions of the sponsored award and University policies.
+It is the responsibility of OSP to prepare interim financial reports, FFRs and invoices based on institutional financial records, while ensuring expenses are in accordance with the terms and conditions of the sponsored award and University policies.
 Additionally, it is the responsibility of OSP to sign and submit all financial reports to the sponsor on behalf of the institution.
 On rare occasions and with the approval of OSP, financial reports may be submitted to the sponsor by the department or business support unit in collaboration with OSP to ensure the receivable is properly recorded and payment is tracked and collected.

 The University’s financial accounting system compiles and reports financial data based on major budget categories.
 Certain sponsored agreements however, may require additional detailed information.
 In such cases the responsible department business office, or business support unit is required to prepare the required detailed information and submit to OSP.